 - New hires must complete a six (6) month probationary period.

-DRUG TEST: Employment is conditional upon the potential employee passing a preemployment drug test.
+DRUG TEST: Employment may be conditional upon the potential employee passing a pre-employment drug test.
 (The drug test may require the submission of a sample of hair, finger nails, and/or urine that will verify illegal drug use).

 EQUAL EMPLOYMENT OPPORTUNITY: Discrimination against any person in recruitment, examination, appointment, training, promotion, retention, discipline, or any other aspect of personnel administration because of political or religious opinions or affiliations or because of race, national origin, or any other non merit factors is prohibited.
 Discrimination on the basis of age, sex, or physical disability is prohibited except where specific age, sex, or physical requirements constitute a bona fide occupational qualification necessary to proper and efficient administration.